 This new legislation will ensure that the personal data of EU citizens is protected.
 This will include how the data is collected, stored, processed and disposed of.

 How Will the GDPR Affect American Businesses?

-The GDPR will apply to companies within the EU and all companies worldwide that market goods and services to EU citizens.
+will apply to companies within the EU and all companies worldwide that market goods and services to EU citizens.
 This new regulation will apply to businesses no matter their size.

 Additionally, companies that control or process personal data relating to any EU citizen or monitors EU citizen must also comply with GDPR.
 Which is why it is imperative for all companies to prepare for the implementation of the GDPR.
 For certain companies, it will be mandatory to employ a data protection officer or DPRo to oversee compliance.

 4 Ways the GDPR Matters to American Companies

 Consent must be made clear, and inactivity does not constitute consent under Article 4.
 “Consent is defined as “any freely given, specific, informed, and unambiguous indication of his or her wishes by which the data subject, either by statement or by a clear affirmative action, signifies agreement to personal data relating to them being processed.”

 Companies outside of the EU what offer goods and services to EU citizens or monitor behaviors must remain compliant with GDPR rules.

 Companies within the US must prove that they protect the data of EU citizens from sign-up to delivery.

 Be sure to fully understand the GDPR before deciding if your business does or does not need to employ a data protection officer.